'Baby Dragon' Found In China Is The Newest Species Of Dinosaur

 If Beibeilong nested like its smaller oviraptorosaur cousins did, it would be the largest known dinosaur to have sat protectively on its eggs.

 Studying these dinosaurs is difficult because there are only three known sets of skeletal remains of giant oviraptorosaurs.
-So there's a lot more to learn about Beibeilong, but at least we now what "Baby Louie" really was.
+So there's a lot more to learn about Beibeilong, but at least we know what "Baby Louie" really was.